tiliajs/tilia/website/src/pages/docs.md

 ### observe

-Observe and react to changes.
-When an observed value changes, the callback is called (**push** reactivity).
+Use observe to monitor changes and react automatically.
+When an observed value changes, your callback function is triggered (**push** reactivity).

-When the callback is run, tilia registers which values are read in the connected objects and arrays.
-The callback is always run at least once, on creation.
+During the callback’s execution, Tilia tracks which properties are accessed in the connected objects and arrays.
+The callback always runs at least once when observe is first set up.

 ```typescript
 import { observe } from "tilia";